 You need to take your creative leap

 Once you are comfortable with who you are and how you can build a business around that, you have to actually do it.
-Mason could have played dress up and yodeled his heart out from the comfort from home, but that’s no platform for success.
+Mason could have played dress up and yodeled his heart out from the comfort of his own home, but that’s no platform for success.
 You need to trust in who you are enough to actually make the leap.

-A kid, yodeling in the middle of Walmart sounds like a baffling way to introduce yourself, but you have to take into consideration multiple factors.
+A kid yodeling in the middle of Walmart sounds like a baffling way to introduce yourself, but you have to take into consideration multiple factors.
 For Mason, that Walmart, that costume, that song, all constituted some form of understanding of his environment.
-The video could have gone viral form any location, but considering the fact that Mason already had previous experience singing for events around his area, you can imagine he knows his crowd.
+The video could have gone viral if filmed in any location, but considering the fact that Mason already had previous experience singing for events around his area, you can imagine he knows his crowd.

-Confidence in your uniqueness as a business owner is effective, only if acted upon.
-Because if you don’t act on it, you’re a person who yodels at home in cowboy clothes, rather than one who yodels into the hearts of millions.
+Confidence in your uniqueness as a business owner is effective—if you act on it.
+If you don’t act on it, you’re a person who yodels at home in cowboy clothes, rather than one who yodels into the hearts of millions.
 One sounds a little less flattering than the other.
 That’s only because that person had the courage to put themselves out there.
 They flexed their creative leap muscle.

 Action Tip: Find an audience for your yodeling.
 Make sure you know your crowd.
-If you haven't already done so, a client avatar can be a game changer for your business!
-We've got an easy guide on them, here.
+If you haven't already done so, a client avatar can be a game changer for knowing you ideal client!
+We've got an easy guide on them here.

 Leverage the partnerships around you

 You can be sure that Mason wasn’t the only one thrilled about his success.
 The #WalmartYodelingKid, as evident by the viral tag, will always be in some capacity linked to the massive retail chain.

 Whether this was just an act of good fortune for both or the result of an elaborate scheme, we may never know.
 I'm not here to suggest some massive conspiracy, but I'm also not ruling it out.